 A talented glassblower, in 2002 Jim co-founded Third Degree Glass Factory, one of the most successful glassblowing schools in the world.
 He is the author of The Art of Fire: Beginning Glassblowing, the leading textbook for novices to this art form.
 Through his many efforts, he has greatly contributed to the thriving entrepreneurial community as well as the rich cultural opportunities in St. Louis and beyond.

 Jim is an exceptional benefactor to Washington University.
 The university recognized him with the Alumni Achievement Award from the engineering school in 2012 and a 2017 Robert S. Brookings Award for his outstanding generosity and dedication.
 Through a leadership commitment in 2016, Jim made possible a new building for the engineering school.
-James M. McKelvey, Sr. Hall, which honors his father’s remarkable legacy, is slated to open in 2020.
+James M. McKelvey, Sr. Hall, which honors his father’s remarkable legacy, is slated to open in spring 2021.